-Your Service will appoint your sponsor in writing.
+Your gaining unit will appoint your sponsor in writing.
 He/she will be the same or close to your rank and the same marital status, if at all possible.
 This person will be knowledgeable about the local community and the installation; available to assist you and your family for at least two weeks post arrival, and be someone who is positive and outgoing.

 A sponsor's duties include:

 - Contacting you and your family by letter of introduction or e-mail upon learning of your assignment to the installation.